-At the time of sale of the new RV, your dealer is expected to:
+When you buy your new RV, at the time of purchase, your dealer is expected to:

-- 1. Deliver your RV in the best condition possible.
-Your RV must pass the dealer's Pre-Delivery Inspection (PDI), which includes all system tests. - 2.
-Provide orientation and familiarize the customer with the operation of all systems and components of the new RV. - 3.
-Explain and review the provisions of the Limited Base Warranty and Limited Structural Warranty to the customer. - 4.
-Ensure the customer receives a complete Owner Information Package.
-Assist the customer in completing all necessary warranty registrations, including locating model and serial numbers as needed. - 5.
-Instruct the customer on how to receive local and out of town service on the RV and its separately warranted components, whether in or out of warranty. - 6.
-Service all Grand Design RV products. - Complete and return the "Warranty Registration and New Vehicle Pre-Delivery Inspection Check List" form within thirty (30) days from the date of delivery to Grand Design RV to activate your applicable warranty coverage.
+- Deliver your RV in the best condition possible.
+Your RV must pass the dealer's Pre-Delivery Inspection (PDI).
+This inspection tests all systems and components. - 2.
+Provide an orientation, familiarizing you with your new RV and how to operate all systems and components. - 3.
+Review with you, and explain the provisions of the Limited Base Warranty and Limited Structural Warranty. - 4.
+Send your completed Warranty Registration and New Vehicle PDI Check List to Grand Design RV.

+This form is required within 30 days of your delivery date to activate your warranty coverage.

+- 5. Ensure that you receive a complete Owner Information Package.
+Assist you with all component manufacturer warranty registrations (ie, locating the model and serial numbers of components as needed). - Explain how to obtain local and out-of-town service for your RV, and its (separately warranted) components, including repairs NOT under warranty. - 7.
+Service all Grand Design RV products.

+Grand Design RV Customer Support, unauthorized or improper warranty repairs, or not returning requested original parts may result in loss of reimbursement and/ or loss of warranty.

+Failure to contact